Home » Italian » Baked Parmesan Crusted Pork Chops

 • Dredge chops in seasoned breadcrumbs.
 Press the breadcrumbs firmly onto each pork chop.
 Arrange on the baking rack.

 • Drizzle each chop with melted butter.
-May use more butter, if desired or spritz with cooking spray.
+You can use more butter, if desired.
+(Alternate: Spritz with olive oil or cooking spray.)

 • Rest for 5 minutes then serve.